thomasameisel/VandyCSCTF/README.md

 - common password - admin's password is "password"

 #### Needs to be done:
-- Storage has to be implemented for the php challenge
+- Storage has to be implemented for the php challenge (natas level 12)

 #### Ideas:
+- php echo name that allows a passthru to be executed (natas level 9)